graywolftech/rest-ts/README.md

 ```

 ### Releasing
-Bump the version of all of the packages at once.
+First, make sure that there is a `vX.X.X-CHANGELOG.md` in `changelogs/`.
+Then, bump the version of all of the packages at once!
 ```
 npx lerna version
 ```

 This will push a new tag to `GitHub` which will kick off the publish workflow.

+That's it 🔥